rspeir/USB-Thing/README.md

 ___

 **Todo:**
-* Clean up code so as to be less embarrassing
+- [ ] Clean up code so as to be less embarrassing
-* Makefile for non-Embitz users
+- [ ] Generate Makefile for non-Embitz users

 [Embitz]: <http://embitz.org>